MatteoMonacis/Personal-Portfolio/README.md

 #### Objective of the project

 The goal of this project was to automatically classify over 150,000 Wikipedia articles into 15 categories (e.g., politics, finance, science, sports).
 Due to the large size of the dataset (~1 GB), the entire pipeline was run on Databricks to leverage distributed computing.
-The workflow included data cleaning, exploratory analysis (word count statistics, word clouds), feature engineering, and model training.
+The workflow included data cleaning, exploratory analysis (word count statistics, word clouds), feature engineering and model training.
 Two experiments were conducted — one using short article summaries and one using full article texts — to see which input leads to better classification results.

 #### Tools used

 - The pipeline was built using PySpark MLlib.
-- RegexTokenizer, StopWordsRemover, and CountVectorizer were used for feature extraction.
+- RegexTokenizer, StopWordsRemover and CountVectorizer were used for feature extraction.
 - A Multinomial Naive Bayes classifier handled categorization.
 - Matplotlib and WordCloud were used for visualizations.